Charlotte Whitehead: Montreal

-Charlotte initially decided not to join her husband out west, and stayed in Montreal, instead running a medical practice to treat women and children, becoming the first female doctor to practice within that city.
+Ross initially decided not to join her husband out west, and stayed in Montreal, instead running a medical practice to treat women and children, becoming the first female doctor to practice within that city.
 She did not obtain a medical license in Montreal despite applying for one, but was able to practice under the patronage of Dr. Hingston.
 While she was successful in her work, she was not welcomed by everyone, and on one occasion returned to her buggy after visiting a patient to find bones scattered across the seat.

-By 1880, her husband and father had been relieved of their jobs with the Canadian Pacific Railway after encountering difficulties with construction around Cross Lake, and Charlotte's father enabled Ross to take over a lumber mill in the area.
-Ross moved the lumber mill to the Whitemouth River to the location that is now Whitemouth, Manitoba, before sending for his wife and children in 1881.
+By 1880, her husband and father had been relieved of their jobs with the Canadian Pacific Railway after encountering difficulties with construction around Cross Lake, and Ross's father enabled his son-in-law to take over a lumber mill in the area.
+David moved the lumber mill to the Whitemouth River to the location that is now Whitemouth, Manitoba, before sending for his wife and children in 1881.

 Whitemouth Medical Practice

-Charlotte came to Whitemouth in the summer of 1881 with her five children, and treated her first patient the night after she arrived.
-Charlotte's early patients were mostly men, unusual for a female doctor at the time, which was mainly due to the logging industry around Whitemouth and the results of logging accidents that would occur.
-Many of these initial procedures involved Charlotte using her surgeon's skills, amputating legs, stitching wounds and setting broken bones due to the many lumber or axe related injuries to the legs or feet.
+Ross came to Whitemouth in the summer of 1881 with her five children, and treated her first patient the night after she arrived.
+Her early patients were mostly men, unusual for a female doctor at the time, which was mainly due to the logging industry around Whitemouth and the results of logging accidents that would occur.
+Many of these initial procedures involved using her surgeon's skills, amputating legs, stitching wounds and setting broken bones due to the many lumber or axe related injuries to the legs or feet.
 On one occasion, Ross allegedly treated a man who had received an axe wound to the neck during a disagreement, using an ordinary sewing needle and silk to patch the wound.

 Profession in Whitemouth

-Eventually, loggers would clear the area and settlers would begin to move in, at which point Charlotte's practice began to evolve and incorporate more families As the only doctor within a 100-mile radius, Charlotte was responsible for a great many people, and would often go above and beyond the call of duty in treating her patients.
+Eventually, loggers would clear the area and settlers would begin to move in, at which point Ross's practice began to evolve and incorporate more families As the only doctor within a 100-mile radius, she was responsible for a great many people, and would often go above and beyond the call of duty in treating her patients.
 To get to them, Charlotte would often have to travel great distances without roads, using canoes, ox-teams, horses or sleighs to reach her destinations.
 Once at her patients homes, she would often not only treat their injury, but also remain at the household for hours in order to clean it and prepare food for the family.